FAQ about Mirowitz

 - Independent schools maintain small class sizes, so students have opportunities to work individually with teachers and learning specialists, and to be challenged to the level of their ability.

-Jewish day schools are more diverse than you may think.
-Families at our school come from different Judaic backgrounds, socio-economic backgrounds and countries.
-We welcome interfaith families and address diversity implicitly and explicitly through our curriculum and advocacy programs.
+We maintain a strong commitment to helping enrich students’ understandings of diversity and empowering them to bend the arc of the moral universe towards justice.
+We address diversity implicitly and explicitly through our curriculum and advocacy programs.
 What’s more, research shows that Jewish day school students enter the world with a confidence to engage with other people and places without losing their own heritage.
-At Mirowitz, students know who they are, and they emerge with the ability to draw strength from their colorful Jewish heritage, adding to the diversity of the world.
+At Mirowitz, students know who they are, and they emerge with an ability to draw strength from their colorful Jewish heritage, adding to the diversity of the world.

 Mirowitz students develop a proficient knowledge of prayer, a love and respect for Israel, and the ability to read, write and speak Hebrew as a living language.
 Each of these subjects is artfully integrated into the core curriculum, allowing children to build authentic connections between Judaism and the world around them.
 For example, a Thanksgiving lesson about the Mayflower might include a discussion about the pilgrims in our own families who came for safety and religious freedom.
 A science lesson on the prairie biome might include a discussion of Torah and texts that direct human stewardship of the earth’s ecosystems.